WELCOME TO WORDSERVICE.ORG

 RESURRECTION

-The aim of this article is to show the meaning of the word resurrection through its contextual usage in the scripture.
 That fact that there is resurrection is not controversial amongst professing Christians.
 The what, when, where, and how's, are controversial.
 There will be five main points in this article to show that the word resurrection is used to describe different things; and that the meaning of those things are shown in the context of that particular scripture.
 This as opposed to the idea or "hermeneutic" that seeks to make resurrection a one time future event based on a small number of the scriptures on the subject.
 There is also no need to go into the Greek words for resurrection, arose, rise, raised ect ect.
 These are used interchangeably so often to describe the same events it renders it unnecessary.
 The five points in order will be:

 1. That depending on the context of the verses the word resurrection is used to convey the idea that there is immediate life after death that includes a physical body.
 (Not physical as we know physical, but a physical body none the less.)

-4. Then resurrection depending on the context is used to describe those who are "dead" in sin yet physically alive, becoming "alive" to God or resurrected.
+4. Then resurrection depending on the context is used illustratively to describe those who are "dead" in sin yet physically alive, becoming "alive" to God or resurrected.
 In other words a "spiritual" resurrection that occurs while still in our body.

 5. Finally, as the context dictates, a word or a vision of resurrection is used to teach the realities of points #1, #2, #3 or #4.
-Unfortunately though, like all words or visions from God; there is a natural tendency to interpret them as an event; rather than illustrative language or pictures to describe basic truth.
+Unfortunately though, like all words or visions from God; there is a natural tendency to interpret them as an event; rather than the use of illustrative language or pictures to describe basic truth.

 1. That depending on the context of the verses the word resurrection is used to convey the idea that there is immediate life after death that includes a physical body.
 (Not physical as we know physical, but a physical body none the less.)

-Matthew 22: 23-28.
+Matthew 22: 23-32.
 The same day the Sadducees came to him (Jesus), which say that there is no resurrection, and asked him………… 29.
 Jesus answered and said to them, You err, not knowing the scriptures, nor the power of God.
 30. For in the resurrection they neither marry, nor are given in marriage, but are as the angels of God in heaven.
 31. But as touching the resurrection of the dead, have you not read that which was spoken to you by God, saying, 32.
 I am the God of Abraham, and the God of Isaac, and the God of Jacob?
 God is not the God of the dead, but of the living 33.
 And when the multitude heard this, they were astonished at his doctrine.
 Jesus directly used the term “the resurrection” to describe the fact that the patriarchs were alive, not dead and the multitude was astonished by this statement.
 Why would that be?
 The belief that there was life after death was held by the vast majority of the multitude.
-They were certainly not astonished that Jesus would say the Patriarchs were alive anymore than Christians today would not be astonished, it is something they already believe.
+They were certainly not astonished that Jesus would say the Patriarchs were alive anymore than Christians today would not be astonished; it is something they already believe.
 One can only assume they were astonished because they understood Jesus to say the Patriarchs were already resurrected, something that they understood to be a one time future event at the end of the world.
 As Martha states here: John 11: 23.
 Jesus said to her, Your brother shall rise again.
 24. Martha said to him, I know that he shall rise again in the resurrection at the last day.
-25. Jesus said to her, I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: It was not unusual for Christ to disagree with culturally accepted beliefs of his day.
-What is strange, is that this scripture messes with consensus views of Christians today, as if nothing has ever changed in what believers hold to be true.
-Maybe an example is in order to bring the gravity of this scripture to light.
-Say there was a funeral of a child who was a professing Christian, his parents and siblings being professing Christians also.
-How often would their fellow Christians seek to comfort them with the words, "your child is in a better place , he is with Jesus now alive and happy and will be in heaven waiting for you."
-It is comforting and true!
-Yet if someone said the same words like this: "he is with Jesus now resurrected and happy and will be in heaven waiting for you."
-There would be looks of puzzlement, people may be offended, in fact the person in question may get a call from the pastor.
-Yet this is exactly how Jesus used the word resurrection, to describe the fact of immediate life after death that has nothing to do with dead bodies made alive, graves opening or future events.
+25. Jesus said to her, I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: It was not unusual for Christ to differ with the culturally accepted beliefs of his day.
+What is strange, is that this scripture messes with consensus views of Christians today; as if nothing has ever changed in what believers hold to be true.

-In John chapter 11 the words for resurrection and rise form the dead are used to bring a dead man back to life.
+In John chapter 11 the words for resurrection and rise from the dead are used to bring a dead man back to life.
 It is interesting though that Jesus finds a need to address her theology of the resurrection being a one time future event in verses 23-27.
 Jesus said to her, Your brother shall rise again.
 24. Martha answered him, I know that he shall rise again in the resurrection at the last day.
 25. Jesus said to her, I am the resurrection, and the life: he that believes in me, though he die, yet shall he live: 26.
 And whosoever lives and believeth in me shall never die.
 Do you believe this?
 27. She answered him, Yes, Lord: I believe that you art the Christ, the Son of God, which should come into the world.
 Notice her confusion at his sayings because she is wrestling with her theology, she does not answer his question directly.
-Yet Jesus is not only telling her that it is he who has the power to raise the physically dead but is also addressing point #4 that if a person believes in him he is "spiritually" resurrected, which will be addressed later.
+Yet Jesus is not only telling her that it is he who has the power to raise the physically dead but is also addressing point #4; that if a person believes in him he is "spiritually" resurrected, which will be addressed later.

 Luke 7:12.
 Now when he came close to the gate of the city, behold, there was a dead man carried out, the only son of his mother, and she was a widow: and many people of the city were with her.
 13. And when the Lord saw her, he had compassion on her, and said to her, Weep not.
 14. And he came and touched the coffin: and they that carried him stood still.
 And he said, Young man, I say to you, Arise.
 15. And he that was dead sat up, and began to speak.
 And he delivered him to his mother.
 16. And there came a fear on all: and they glorified God, saying, That a great prophet is risen up among us; and, That God has visited his people.